Compare Trade School

 Is the NBCOT exam difficult?

 The NBCOT exam is challenging and requires thorough preparation.
-National first-time pass rates vary by program, with well-prepared students from accredited programs typically passing at rates of 80-90%.
+Pass rates vary by program, and well-prepared students from accredited programs generally do well.
 Study courses and practice exams are highly recommended.

 Can I become an OT after working as an OTA?